chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-production-deploy.md

 - Show example of how many releases from mdBook and aichat - newest models
 - keep your data safe (local if needed and protected by your intranet)
 - can run AI locally as well
+- Three types of AI use (puts you in the top 90% or much better)
+  - AI to help create work instructions
+  - AI to help answer questions
+  - AI to help review review results and recommend changes

 Here are the details discussed in the above video.